james92rogers/CordFeChallenge/README.md

 ### Running the App

 First, clone the repo from Github
-Secondly, open a terminal and navigate to the cord-fe-challenge-2022 folder Next run `npm i` to ensure you install all the dependancies you need After that run `npm start` to start the application on your browser
+Secondly, open a terminal and make sure you're in the root folder (named cordfechallenge) Next run `npm i` to ensure you install all the dependancies you need After that run `npm start` to start the application on your browser